antares-codes/etl-val-node/README.md

    - `EXT_IP` - External IP of the current server.
    - `ACCOUNT` - Your mining address (with leading `0x`).

-10. Start your node.
+11. Start your node.

     ```bash
     docker-compose up -d
     ```

-After docker containers are created, the node will sync with the chain (may take a while).
+After docker containers are created, the node will sync with the chain (may take a while, 3+ hours).

 To restart you need to use `docker-compose stop` and `docker-compose start` being in the `validator-node-dockerized` directory.

+Security is important on this side too, so you must now secure your Server.
+Enter the following commands:

+Enter the following commands EXACTLY (in this order) to set up your firewall:

+Please note: Make sure you enter the code in this order!
+If you do not, the program will not work!
+You can disable your firewall anytime by entering (as root;)): ```bash ufw disable ```

+12. Setup Firewall.

+    ```bash
+    sudo ufw allow ssh/tcp
+    sudo ufw limit ssh/tcp
+    sudo ufw allow 8545/tcp
+    sudo ufw logging on
+    sudo ufw enable
+    sudo ufw status
+    ```